tjolin-awe/sticky-form/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Include the sticky-form
+Include the sticky-form plugin on you page

 ```
 <script src="scripts/sticky-form.js"></script>